LuvJain/test-abc/CLI_USAGE.md

 The CLI tool is a command-line interface built with Typer that allows you to interact with the REST API.
 It provides commands for managing users and tasks, with options for formatting the output.

+For a detailed guide on Python data structures and their application in CLI tools, see the [Data Structures Guide](DATA_STRUCTURES.md).

 ## Installation

 Make sure you have installed the project dependencies: